Sliding Scale of Silliness Versus Seriousness

 - One of the goals in Scrubs was to create a show that combines comedy and drama without looking stupid.

 - Seinfeld is cynical but generally very silly.
 The only events treated with any real seriousness are Susan's death (possibly not even that) and the series finale.
 The series finale was a Deconstruction, showing how terrible all the characters' behavior within the confines of a comedy series would actually seem in Real Life.
 The episode never became particularly serious, though.
+Comparably, Spiritual Successor series Curb Your Enthusiasm veers a bit more on the serious side.
+Unlike in Seinfeld, there are often consequences to Larry David's actions.
+The humor is also subtler and less slapsticky, the situations and how they play out are a bit more realistic, etc.

 - Friends is usually a very silly show.
-However, it does have its moments where it breaks away from the silliness and becomes quite series.
+However, it does have its moments where it breaks away from the silliness and becomes quite serious.
 Mostly notably when Ross and Rachel break up in Season Three.

 - Strangers with Candy, as a parody of after-school specials, naturally handles very serious issues such as drug abuse, prostitution and racism - but is about as silly as is humanly possible.
 When one character is hit by a car, his face is torn off and sticks in the car's radiator grill.
 The hit-and-run driver is later seen washing the car with it.
 Crossing the Line Twice doesn't even begin to describe it.